This post may contain affiliate links. Please read how we make money for more information.

 Create a Budget

-The next thing you need to do as you work your way through the starting a cleaning business checklist is to create a budget.
+The next thing you need to do as you work your way through your checklist is to create a budget.
 How much money will you need to get started?

 Cleaning businesses are very affordable businesses to start, especially if you plan on doing all of the work in the beginning.
 Still, there will be some expenses you will have to plan for, and for that you need to create a budget to make sure you have enough money to cover everything.